 Norman and Marion Bright Memorial Fund

 The Norman and Marion Bright Memorial Award recognizes an individual who has made an outstanding contribution, in Canada, to the furtherance of chemical technology.
-This is an annual award of the Canadian Society for Chemical Technology.
+This is an annual award of the Canadian Society for Chemistry.

 D.G.
 Fisher Fund